curusarn/ctu-fit-mi-paa/0_knap/README.md

 Graph for Heuristic kind of looks like O(N) but it is actually **O(N\*logN)**.

 First we sort all the items in O(N\*logN).
-Then we try to add all the items in O(N).
+Then we keep adding items until we run out of capacity - O(N).

 ## Source code